olofer/rempc/README.md

 ### Jupyter notebook demonstrations
 - `test-mpc-afti16-slack.ipynb` (feedback control of unstable $2\times 2$ plant with hard and soft constraints)

+To run the above (within WSL), type `jupyter notebook --no-browser`, and then copy the link displayed into a new tab in any standard browser.

 ### Not yet implemented
 - Interface for LTV problems
 - Interface for MHE problems